- B2B digital payments process instantly, reduce transaction fees, provide increased security, improve cash flow, and enhance the customer experience.

 In many countries, customers do not want to deal with businesses that don’t offer contactless payment options.
 Visa’s recent Back to Business study reveals that nearly sixty-five percent of small business customers want to continue using contactless payments even after the pandemic is over.

 Agile small businesses have adopted new ways of doing business not only in the front office through digital commerce, but also in the back office with automated solutions for account payables and account receivables.
 As these businesses have experienced, and many more continue to recognize, digital payments and digitization of payment processes are not only good for business but increasingly crucial to stay in business, especially with customer-friendly regulations such as PSD2 coming into force.

-Here, we talk about five ways digital payments and digitization improve your small business.
+Now, let’s talk about five ways digital payments and digitization improve your small or mid-sized business.

 Digital payments are faster to process.
 A PayTech Revolution report by Deloitte reports digital payments to be more than fifty percent faster to process than traditional purchase-order processing.
 For business owners, faster payment processing directly translates to more control over receivables.